obiomahgodwin-101/my-first-repo/README.md

 ## Usage
 This line was updated in the usage-updates branch.
 This line creates a conflict with master.
+This line was updated in the usage-updates branch - version 2

 Run the following command to start the project: